My cat disappeared in my house… Again!

+Cats are lovely but frustrating pets.
+It has been a few days since my cat disappeared in my house, but I have no doubt it will happen again soon.
 Have you ever felt that feeling that you wanted to strangle someone you love so dearly?
 I have.
 Many times.
 I am sure all cat parents have too!
 If you are a cat parent and you haven’t felt the urge to strangle your cat then it’s either: (1) you are a very patient and forgiving person, (2) you haven’t had your cat for that long, and (3) your cat is a very good cat, a one in a million cat.

 Many times I have come across sayings that go “Cats are good for your heart” and I am thinking “What in the world is the person who wrote this talking about?
 Good for the heart?
 My cats give me a mini heart attack every time one of them decides to go missing!”
 It doesn’t matter if I know the windows and doors are closed because there is always that remote possibility that the cat was able to sneak out through the smallest of openings.